Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: .

+Consequently, by recalling that the number of machines involved is $2\jump+1 = O(1/\eps)$, Theorem~\ref{thm:result_santa_claus} immediately leads to the following result.

-\begin{corollary} There is an EPTAS for computing a cardinality-feasible variable-to-machine assignment $\mathbf{x}\in \{0,1\}^{(2J+1) \times n}$ such that every machine $j \in [2J+1]$ receives a total load of $\sum_{ i \in [n] } \ell_{ji} x_{ji} \geq (1 - \eps ) \cdot \deltaGuess(B_j)$. \end{corollary}
+\begin{corollary} There is an EPTAS for computing a cardinality-feasible variable-to-machine assignment ${x}\in \{0,1\}^{(2\jump+1) \times n}$ such that every machine $\block \in [2\jump+1]$ receives a total load of $\sum_{ \var \in [n] } \ell_{\block\var} x_{\block\var} \geq (1 - \eps ) \cdot \deltaGuess(B_\block)$. \end{corollary}

-\subsection{Final Permutation and its Value Guarantee}
+\subsection{Final permutation and its value guarantee.}

-Given the assignment vector $\mathbf{x}$ due to Corollary~\ref{cor:schedProphets}, we construct a probing permutation as follows.
+Given the assignment vector ${x}$ mentioned in Corollary~\ref{cor:schedProphets}, we construct a probing permutation as follows.
 The last variables to be inspected are those assigned to the first machine (i.e., the one corresponding to $B_1$); their internal order is arbitrary.
-Just before them, we will inspect those assigned to the second machine (corresponding to $B_2)$, again in an arbitrary order, and so on.
-Letting $\sigma$ be the resulting permutation, we show in the remainder of this section that $V(\sigma) \geq (1-7\eps) \cdot \OPT$.
+Just before them, we will inspect those assigned to the second machine (corresponding to $B_2)$, again in an arbitrary order, so on and so forth.
+Letting $\sigma$ be the resulting permutation, we show in the remainder of this section that $V(\sigma) \geq (1-7\eps) \cdot \OPT$, thereby establishing Theorem~\ref{thm:prophet}.